 Political decisions have a major impact on our daily lives.
-They can bring into effect policies and programs that advance social and economic equality for equity-seeking groups.
+They can bring into effect policies and programs that advance social and economic equality for women.
 Policy changes can also have adverse effects and statistics reveal that these tend to fall disproportionately on women and equity-seeking groups.
-Women and equity-seeking groups therefore have a significant stake in the political decisions that are made in this country.
+Women therefore have a significant stake in the political decisions that are made in this country.
 It is important to step into the wider political arena and speak out on issues that are decided at the municipal, provincial, and national levels.